ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-ib-nw.md

 | Allow access between isolated | Cyber-Isolated-Segments | Cyber-Isolated-Segments | All | Allow |
 | Deny access to isolated | Any | Cyber-Isolated-Segments | All | Deny |
 | Deny access from isolated | Any | Cyber-Isolated-Segments | All | Deny |
-{: caption="Table 4.
-NSX-T distributed firewall policy" caption-side="bottom"}
+{: caption="NSX-T distributed firewall policy" caption-side="bottom"}

 ## Related links
 {: #veeam-cr-sa-ib-nw-related}